-The Markets are Volatile.
-What is the Plan?
+The Markets Are Volatile.
+What Is the Plan?

 So far, January 2022 has not been kind to the markets.
-At one point during the day Monday, the S&P 500 was off by more than -11% after putting in an all-time high to start the year.
-As we have stated in previous market updates, technology-related stocks have seen the biggest increase in volatility.
+At one point during the day Monday, the S&P 500 was off by more than -11% after putting in an all-time high at the start the year.
+The markets have certainly seen an increase in volatility.
 Volatility is a sign of confusion and fear, which is a bearish characteristic.

-We have been very vocal about the risk in the large-capitalized technology for months.
-The S&P 500 index is mostly composed of technology-related securities, with its top 7 companies representing a quarter of the market index.
-Those same top 7 companies are primarily responsible for most of the gains in the index.
-They are also responsible for much of the decline that we are experiencing now.
+We have been very vocal about the risk in the markets due to its sector weightings being out of balance.
+It is important to keep in mind that the S&P 500 and many other market indexes are not balanced portfolios.
+The S&P 500 is a capitalization-weighted index, and therefore is momentum-based.
+In other words, the best performers over an extended period become the largest components.
+If those components, which in this case are more growth-oriented, experience volatility, the general market will also experience an increase in volatility.

 A series of outlier days

 Of the 15 trading days in 2022, 10 of the days have been down, and half of those have been down by more than -1%.
 The volatility of the S&P 500 has gone from a low point of CVI 48 (Canterbury Volatility Index) to CVI 88.
 Rising volatility is a negative characteristic and equates to rising risk in the markets.
-The volatility of the Nasdaq 100 (technology stocks) is up to CVI 110.
 The CVI Volatility number is less important than the velocity of the increase.
-As of now, the S&P 500’s CVI has increased about 60% since mid-November and the NASDAQ’s volatility is up around 70% during the same time.
+As of now, the S&P 500’s CVI has increased about 60% since mid-November.
 That is a substantial increase.

 Monday, Monday (Bah-da bah-da-da-da).
 Can’t trust that day.